Maillol/aiohttp-pydantic/README.rst

 the status code 200 and the response content is a List of Pet where Pet will be defined using a pydantic.BaseModel

+The docstring of methods will be parsed to fill the descriptions in the Open Api Specification.

 .. code-block:: python3